 The use of fossil fuels as an energy source has resulted in a greater level of greenhouse gases accumulating in the atmosphere.
 Many different greenhouse gases are present, with carbon dioxide being the gas with the highest concentration.

 The process by which atmospheric carbon dioxide is captured and stored is called carbon sequestration.
-This process can not only be used for atmospheric carbon, it can also be used to capture carbon when it is emitted.
+This process can not only be used for atmospheric carbon, but it can also be used to capture carbon when it is emitted.
 Following the Kyoto protocol, the level of combustion gases, such as carbon dioxide, being emitted has become an area of international focus.

-There are several alternative energy methods which can help to lower carbon dioxide emissions, one being the use of carbon-free energy sources such as solar, nuclear, wind, biomass fuel, and geothermal.
+There are several alternative energy methods that can help to lower carbon dioxide emissions, one being the use of carbon-free energy sources such as solar, nuclear, wind, biomass fuel, and geothermal.
 Improvements in engine and fuel efficiencies could also help to improve the amount of energy generated by fossil fuel combustion, meaning less carbon dioxide is emitted per watt of energy produced.

 Whilst these methods are promising, they currently only have a small impact on the global use of fossil fuels, which continue to be the energy source of choice around the globe.
 It is expected that this will remain the status quo in the coming decades as our need for energy continues to increase and fossil fuels remain cheap and available, whilst alternative energy sources remain not fully established.